About me.

 …

-From here I decided that I needed a less complicated life and a bit more security.
+From here I decided that I needed a less complicated life and that my family needed a bit more job security, and all the benefits of life that come with that.

 …

-Since my retirement in October 2022, I have dedicated myself to Astronomy Outreach, specifically at the David Dunlap Observatory.
+Since my retirement in October 2022, I have dedicated myself to Astronomy Outreach, specifically at the Richmond Hill David Dunlap Observatory (RHDDO).

-Here, as a Member of RASC-TC, and as a member of the DDO Committee, I volunteer to help deliver astronomy related programs through scheduled events and private bookings.
-I help to conduct tours of the Observatory buildings, talk about astronomy (and try to answer questions), and most importantly … I get to operate the 74" Grubb - Parsons reflector telescope.
+Here, as a Member of RASC-TC, and as a member, and current Chair, of the DDO Committee, I volunteer to help deliver, and to direct the astronomy related programs aand activities at the RHDDO.
+Through scheduled events and private bookings I help to conduct tours of the Observatory buildings, talk about astronomy (and try to answer questions), and most importantly … I get to operate the 74" Grubb - Parsons reflector telescope.
 (Yay!)

 …